cjpais/writing/serve/tech/universal-links/universal-links-w-qr-support-swiftui.md

 *Using: iOS SDK 14.2*

 I struggled for a long time to figure out how to implement Universal Links properly.
 In addition there was very little documentation on how you open into your app from a QR code.
+Similarly I wanted to handle Universal Links using NFC tags.
+You basically get this functionality for free once you've implemented for QR codes!
 This guide serves as a way to implement the base level of Universal Link functionality as well as handling QR codes.